Skip to main content

 Flora Ecosystems

 The terrestrial vegetation of Santa Isabel Biological Reserve is composed primarily of restinga, the distinctive coastal plant community that colonizes sandy soils deposited by marine and eolian processes.
 The restinga vegetation ranges from pioneer herbaceous communities on the foredunes, characterized by species such as Ipomoea pes-caprae and Remirea maritima, to dense shrubby formations further inland.
 Behind the restinga, remnant patches of tabuleiro forest (a coastal form of Atlantic Forest growing on Tertiary sediment plateaus) support taller trees and a more diverse understory.
 Coastal freshwater lagoons and wetland areas within the reserve support aquatic macrophytes and emergent vegetation.
-The reserve's coastal vegetation protects beach dune stability, which is critical for maintaining suitable incubation conditions for sea turtle nests.
+The reserve's coastal vegetation protects beach dune stability, critical for maintaining suitable incubation conditions for sea turtle nests.

 Geology